 It is totally against the rule of the IELTS Academic task 1 response to use the same sentences and words in your introduction part that have already been given in the question.
-If you write the exact words and sentences that are already given in the Academic task 1 question, you might get poor band score.
+If you write the exact words and sentences that are already given in the Academic task 1 question, you might get a poor band score.

-Paraphrase means expressing the meaning of the writer or speaker or something written or spoken, using different words, especially to achieve greater clarity.
+Paraphrasing means expressing the meaning of the writer or speaker or something written or spoken, using different words, especially to achieve greater clarity.

 Model for the INTRODUCTION Part of your Academic task 1 response:

-The most significant information about the graph. [in 1-2 lines]
+The most significant information about the graph.

-So in total your introduction should not be more than 2-4 lines.
+So in total, your introduction should not be more than 2-4 lines.

 Take for following Academic task 1 questions as a model and notice how the paraphrasing has been done.

 The line graph below gives information about the number of visitors to three London museums between June and September 2013.